| วารสารสมาคมจิตแพทย์แห่งประเทศไทยJournal of the Psychiatrist

 Blood Count (CBC) and physical examination revealed no clinically

 differences from baseline in both groups.
+In haloperidol-treated

 subjects, the major problems were rigidity, dystonia, and sialorrhea